Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Results

-The MACVGP/hTfR1 interface marks a particularly important and useful test system.
-There are several sites on both the human and viral protein known to affect the infectivity phenotype of MACV; virtually all of the important sites have been mapped by \textit{in vitro} flow-cytometry based infectivity assays.
-Since cellular binding and invasion is required for viral infection, the biochemical properties of host-virus protein-protein interfaces have a direct impact on the fitness of viruses.
-As a consequence, infectivity assays can provide much needed information about the strength of the host-virus interaction.
-The MACVGP/hTfR1 interface appears not to be dominated by one particular type of interaction (electrostatics, hydrogen-bonding, or van der Waals).
-In addition, much of the fusion domain of MACVGP is on a flexible loop, making many other computational techniques only marginally useful \citep{Baker2011}.
+The GP1/hTfR1 interface marks a particularly important and useful test system.
+There are several sites on both the human and viral protein known to affect the infectivity phenotype of MACV.
+Many of the important sites have been mapped by \textit{in vitro} flow-cytometry based entry assays.
+The GP1/hTfR1 interface appears not to be dominated by one particular type of interaction (electrostatics, hydrogen-bonding, or van der Waals).
+In addition, much of the binding domain on hTfR1 is on a loop that is flexible prior to viral binding, but organizes to become a strand of a $\beta$-sheet on binding.
+As a result, many other computational techniques \citep{Grant2011,Kortemme2004} are only marginally useful.
 The complex nature of this interface represents a particularly difficult challenge for traditional computational analysis.

-To drive the system through equilibrium, we applied an external force to one of the proteins in the host/virus complex.
-To begin, we required an experimentally determined atomic model.
-Due to practical computational limits, the model system needed to be reduced to the smallest number of atoms that were capable of producing empirically meaningful results; in addition, the complex was subsequently modeled into a physiologically meaningful biochemical environment.
-To apply a driving force, one of the two proteins was anchored in 3D space while a force was applied to the other.
-We then computed the force and distance at each time step to develop a representative dissociation curve for each mutant; each of our test statistics was derived from the force versus distances curves.

-We used the experimentally determined MACVGP/hTfR1 structure (PDBID: 3KAS) \citep{Abraham2010}.
-The hTfR1 has two mostly independent domains; one interacts with MACVGP while the other is membrane associated.
-The independent nature of the two domains meant we were able to remove the membrane-associated domain without significantly affecting the MACVGP/hTfR1 interaction.
-Figure 2 shows a model of the initial structure and that of the pared structure.
-Although MACVGP has several glycosylated residues, we opted to use the de-glycosylated protein for this study.
-The complexity of correctly parameterizing diverse sugar moieties is outside of the scope of this paper.
-Furthermore, although it is known that MACVGP is glycosylated, and some of those sugars contact hTfR1, the effect of those contacts \textit{in vivo} is still unresolved \citep{Abraham2010}.